 The coverup of Father Ryszard’s abuse case was initialized by a diocesan administrator and an auxiliary bishop who protected the offending priest.
 But all that coverup was eventually sanctioned at the top by the bishop assigned to our diocese several months after the victim’s report.

-The call to conversion is not an option.
+The call to conversion is not optional.
 It is a gospel duty no one can escape, including diocesan officials and anyone who advises them.

 But we can’t stop with just serving hierarchy their call-to-conversion notice.
 Leaders on the next level of the diocesan machinery need to be called to conversion as well.
 It is not an easy remedy to swallow for anyone who claims a leadership role.